solana-labs/solana/docs/src/developing/guides/compressed-nfts.md

 The process to create or mint compressed NFTs on Solana is similar to creating a "traditional NFT collection", with a few differences.
-The mint process will happen in 4 primary steps:
+The mint process will happen in 3 primary steps:

 - create an NFT collection (or use an existing one)
-- create an
+- create a
   [concurrent merkle tree](../../learn/state-compression.md#what-is-a-concurrent-merkle-tree)
   (using the `@solana/spl-account-compression` SDK)
 - mint compressed NFTs into your tree (to any owner's address you want)